Profile picture of Yada Kanjanapan

 Referrals

-Dr Yada Kanjanapan is committed to delivering evidence-based care in collaboration with her surgical and radiation oncology colleagues as part of a multidisciplinary team.
+Dr Yada Kanjanapan is committed to delivering evidence-based care in collaboration with her multidisciplinary team of surgical and radiation oncologists.

 Biography

-Dr Yada Kanjanapan is an experienced medical oncologist at Icon Cancer Centre Canberra.
-She attended the University of Adelaide where she obtained a Bachelor of Medicine and Bachelor of Surgery (MBBS) and completed specialist oncology training at Canberra Hospital and Peter MacCallum Cancer Centre, Melbourne.
-Dr Kanjanapan subsequently completed a two-year clinical research fellowship in drug development, melanoma and gynaecological cancers at the Princess Margaret Cancer Centre in Toronto, Canada.
+Dr Yada Kanjanapan is an experienced medical oncologist at Icon Cancer Centre Canberra and a senior staff specialist at The Canberra Hospital.
+She obtained a Bachelor of Medicine and Bachelor of Surgery (MBBS) from the University of Adelaide and completed specialist oncology training at Canberra Hospital and Peter MacCallum Cancer Centre in Melbourne.
+Dr Kanjanapan subsequently completed a two-year clinical research fellowship in drug development, melanoma, and gynaecological cancers at the Princess Margaret Cancer Centre in Toronto, Canada.
 She held a medical oncology position at Sydney’s Prince of Wales Hospital where she managed a wide range of solid tumour malignancies.

-Since returning to her home town, Canberra, Dr Kanjanapan has been active in clinical research and clinical trials in private practice and her role as a staff specialist at Canberra Hospital.
-She is currently an investigator in a number of clinical trials.
-Her research interest and expertise includes breast cancer, immunotherapy and developmental therapeutics, with a strong publication record.
+Since returning to her hometown of Canberra, Dr Kanjanapan has been active in research, serving as a principal investigator in numerous clinical trials for breast and gynaecological cancers.
+Her research interests include breast cancer, immunotherapy, and developmental therapeutics, with a strong publication record.
 In 2018, Dr Kanjanapan was a recipient of an American Society of Clinical Oncology (ASCO) Merit Award.
-She is also a clinical lecturer at the Australian National University; teaching and mentoring medical students in clinical skills and research.
+She is also a clinical Senior Lecturer at the Australian National University, teaching and mentoring medical students in clinical skills and research.

-Dr Kanjanapan’s clinical experience covers a broad range of solid tumour malignancies with special clinical interest in breast, gynaecological cancers and melanoma.
-She can converse in Mandarin Chinese and Thai, and looks forward to working with patients in their language.
+Dr Kanjanapan’s clinical experience covers a broad range of solid tumour malignancies with subspecialty expertise in breast cancer, gynaecological cancers, and skin cancers, particularly melanoma.

 Publications